 Last Updated on

+Are you looking for a review of Social Media Overload by Corey Perlman?
 As a business person, I’m always looking for ways to step up my game online.
 Getting noticed is the name of the game and there are so many different places to be noticed that it’s hard to keep up some days.
 When I saw the title of this book, Social Media Overload, I figured this is the book for me.
-Product provided.

 Social Media Overload by Corey Perlman

 You’ll learn more about increasing your traffic, generating leads, building credibility and finding a connected network of people to interact with.
-I’ve been blogging for almost 7 years.
+I’ve been blogging for almost 12 years.
 I have a fair amount of experience and like to think I’m knowledgeable about social media and getting my name out there.
 I cannot tell you how much I learned from this book.
 I’ve started a list of things I need to do/change/improve because of the suggestions found in Social Media Overload by Corey Perlman.
+Buy it on Amazon.